 If you derive happiness from external factors, you engage in a huge covert contract (I talk about this in my book).
 You do the things, and in turn, you expect positive reinforcement from other people.
 But they don’t know that you need that to feel whole.
 They don’t know they are part of a contract (hence the “covert”).
 And if you don’t get your reinforcement, you build up resentment.
 This is a fundamental issue in lots of marriages (I do X, in return, I will get sex, even though I never voiced that contract).

-How to kill the unhealthy ego
+How to kill your ego

 Now that you know which part you need, and which you don’t, how do you actually kill the unhealthy part, and develop a rational egoism?